abnersouza/abnersouza/README.md

 ## I'm a Husband, Father and Developer!

-- 🔭 I’m currently working on a [VS Code Course][website]!
+- 🔭  I’m currently looking for a remote job.
 - 🌱  I’m currently learning everything 🤣 but with more focus around MicroServices
 - 👯  I’m looking to collaborate with projects that help kids education.
 - 🥅  2020 Goals: Start teaching coding to teenagers, specially the ones living in very poor areas.
 - ⚡  Fun fact: I love to making sourdough bread and woodworking

 ### Connect with me: